slipguru/l1l2py/docs/index.rst

               "A Regularized Method for Selecting Nested Group of Genes from Microarray Data"
               Journal of Computational Biology, vol. 16, pp. 677-690, 2009.
+..
+[Beck09]   A. Beck, M. Teboulle,
+              "A fast iterative shrinkage-thresholding algorithm for linear inverse problems"
+               SIAM Journal on Imaging Sciences, 2(1):183–202, Mar 2009.